brianmcjilton/nnav/README.md

 ### Option 1: Prebuilt packages (recommended)

-Visit the [Releases page](https://github.com/brianmcjilton/nnav/releases) and download the latest package for your system.
+Visit the [Releases page](https://github.com/brianmcjilton/nnav/releases/latest) and download the latest package for your system.

+### Option 2: Build from source

 ---